 Bone marrow is the soft, fatty tissue inside your bones.
-Stem cells are immature cells in the bone marrow that give rise to all of your blood cells.
+The bone marrow produces blood cells.
+Stem cells are immature cells in the bone marrow that give rise to all of your different blood cells.

 Transplant - bone marrow; Stem cell transplant; Hematopoietic stem cell transplant; Reduced intensity, nonmyeloablative transplant; Mini transplant; Allogenic bone marrow transplant; Autologous bone marrow transplant; Umbilical cord blood transplant